demivi/cpw/README.md

     - Doing `cpw run ext` will check/build/update every image in the chain and start a container for `ext`.
     - This makes it easier to split dependencies amongst different profiles and thus reducing rebuild and update times for individual profiles.

 My need for this tool arose when I started to use Docker to manage my pentest tools by engagement typologies.
 The idea was to have a clean, updated and isolated environment on each new engagement.
-I ended up using it for a bunch more stuff, like running multiple VPNs at the same time with separated network namespaces, quick prototyping with images from the Docker hub, a bit of dev work, updating tools on my Arch Linux repository...
+I ended up using it for a bunch more stuff, like running multiple VPNs at the same time with separated network namespaces, quick prototyping with images from the Docker hub, a bit of dev work, running postgres, updating tools on my Arch Linux repository...

 The tool is packaged with example profiles based on Arch Linux to get you started, but you can ditch everything and create new profiles from scratch.